Rokfor/rokfor-slim/README.md

 rokfor-slim
 ===========

-Complete Rokfor rebuild based on the [Slim Framework](<http://slimframework.com/>) for PHP.
+Rokfor rebuild based on the [Slim Framework](<http://slimframework.com/>) for PHP.
 Rokfor is a api first data centristic content management.
-It currently features:
+It currently
+features: